-More elaborate applications can be configured with the Endress+Hauser FieldCare or DeviceCare operating tools as well as Bluetooth and the SmartBlue App and the device display.
+More elaborate applications can be configured with the Endress+Hauser FieldCare or DeviceCare tools and Bluetooth and the SmartBlue App.

 "Wizards" help the user to commission the various applications.
 The user is guided through the individual configuration steps.

 7.3.1 User roles and related access authorization